LilaRest/tulipe/docs/guide/ethers-proxies/advanced/instanciation.md

 } from "tulipe";
 ```

-Each of them wait for 3 **optional** arguments during instanciation :
+Each of them wait for 3 **optional** arguments during instantiation :
 - `ethersInstance`
   - type: any [Ethers.js](https://ethers.org/) instance
 <br/><br/>